Upside Down Tomatoes – Do They Work?

 What should gardeners know about the idea of growing upside down tomatoes?
 While the practice is nationwide, there are some Colorado-specific concerns.

-Some advertisements for upside down tomatoes suggest that they be hung from a tree or deck.
+Some advertisements for upside down tomatoes suggest that they be hung from a balcony or deck.
 Trees, roofed decks, and nearby houses cast shade and tomatoes need full sun for good fruit production.
 The planter itself can block the sun and shade the tomato when it is a young plant.
 Not every variety of tomato will thrive growing upside down.
 Cherry tomatoes and other small-fruited tomatoes are better suited for upside down growing.

 Another concern is the size of the container (root size) to support a large tomato plant.
 One brand of hanging planters calls for two pounds of soil.
 This small rooting volume would not support a large tomato plant in our hot, windy climate.
 Only a small container size tomato variety would be suitable.

 Buckets are preferred over the thinner breathable plastic planters which dried out so quickly that watering even once a day was not enough to prevent desiccated plants.

 Upside down planters are an option if you can’t grow tomatoes right side up for reasons of space or sunlight.
 Otherwise it is easier to grow them right side up.
 When you grow tomatoes upside down, you don’t have to worry about cutworms or ground fungus.
 However, these are problems you don’t have to worry about with any tomato grown in a container garden.

 Do you have a question?
 Try Ask an Expert!